 Our skin felt slightly dewier and noticeably softer after two applications of Thayers Alcohol-Free Original Witch Hazel Facial Toner with Aloe; it also didn't dry or irritate our skin and had no noticeable scent.
 We really like the attractive, retro packaging and thought it looked nice on our bathroom shelves.
 The addition of aloe didn't seem to result in any tangible skin benefits, but it was at least psychologically comforting to know that it was in the mix.

 This facial toner is extremely gentle, and we didn't notice any stinging when we got close to our eye area.
-However, it didn't pick up much dirt or oil at all—even when we knew that there would be dirt on our skin.
-We also didn't notice much in the way of pore tightening; overall this toner seemed relatively neutral to our skin.
+However, it may be too gentle, for it didn't pick up much dirt or oil at all—even when we knew that there would be dirt on our skin.
+We also didn't notice much in the way of pore tightening, which was a signature of many other toners.
+Overall this product seemed relatively neutral to our skin.
 Those who need a lot of cleaning power or who wear a lot of makeup may want to choose a different product or add a dedicated makeup remover to their routine.
 We recommend Thayers for people who want to keep their skincare routine simple, don't require a lot of cleaning power, and who have "normal" skin.

-Neutrogena is a solid, dependable drugstore brand, so we weren't surprised that Neutrogena Oil- and Alcohol-Free Toner worked great to clean our skin, remove stray leftover makeup and keep oil at bay.
+Neutrogena is a solid, dependable drugstore brand, so we weren't surprised that Neutrogena Alcohol-Free Toner did everything we expected it to do: worked great to clean our skin, remove stray leftover makeup, and kept oil at bay.
 It also has a nice gentle tingle upon application and didn't dry out our skin with its oil-fighting power.
 We like that it absorbs quickly and gives our skin a nice matte feel so we could apply primer and get on with our day.

-There weren't many downsides to Neutrogena, although it could be very drying if you were to overuse it or are prone to dry skin anyway.
-We did notice some very slight redness after use, but it went away quickly.
+There weren't many downsides to Neutrogena, although there's a chance it could be very drying if you were to overuse it or are prone to dry skin anyway.
+We did notice some slight redness after use, but it quickly disappeared.
 Generally speaking, it didn't make our skin look or feel markedly better, but also didn't make it look or feel any worse.
-Overall we recommend Neutrogena for anyone who wants a toner that cleans well, reliably controls oil, and is on the more affordable side of the spectrum.
+Overall we recommend Neutrogena for anyone who wants a dependable toner that cleans well, reliably controls oil, and is affordable to boot.

 We really like Humphrey's Witch Hazel Astringent's packaging design, which made us feel carefree and whimsical while wiping dirt, makeup, and oil off our face.
-Despite having alcohol, Humphrey's did not dry out or redden our skin right away.
-It soaks in fast and has great cleaning power, cleaning up plenty of gross gunk out from our pores.
+Despite containing alcohol, Humphrey's did not dry out or redden our skin right away.
+It soaks in fast and has great cleaning power, cleansing plenty of gross gunk out from our pores.

-If you want your face to glow—like really glow—Heritage Store Rosewater Facial Toner will most likely do the trick.
+If you want your face to glow—like really glow—Heritage Store Rosewater Facial Toner is the toner for you.
 The only option on our list with extra-moisturizing Hyaluronic Acid, Heritage Store Rosewater wasn't life-changing by any means, but we did notice slightly softer, dewier skin immediately after use as well as over the course of the testing.
-The smell of this rosewater toner is powerful (and absolutely divine, in our opinion), but it could be off-putting for anyone who is sensitive to scents and essential oils—or who simply doesn't want to smell like roses.
+The smell of this rosewater toner is powerful (and absolutely divine, in our opinion), but it could be off-putting for anyone who is sensitive to scents and essential oils or who simply doesn't want to smell like roses.
 Heritage Store Rosewater is very gentle, so we felt comfortable putting some into a spray bottle for a skin-freshening mist/mood booster spritz throughout the day.

 One thing that we didn't like was the sticky feel that occurred on our skin right after application—likely thanks to the vegetable glycerin.
 This typically took a few minutes to go away.
 While some may like this "glow" effect, we were tempted to wash it off.
 Once the Heritage Store Rosewater soaked into the skin, it felt fine, but we didn't like that we had to wait for the sticky feel to go away before putting on primer or BB cream.
 We recommend this toner for people who like the extra dewy look—as in, "just came from an intense workout" dewy—and who want a great-smelling, skin-softening toner with gentle moisture.